 A typical Google search for “ways to reduce commercial insurance premiums” yields the expected results: increase your deductibles, remove unnecessary coverage, or compare rates from multiple insurers to be sure you’re getting a competitive price.
 Yes, these steps can be helpful and yes, they might reduce your insurance cost... for right now.
 But they are not preventative actions.
 If you truly want to reduce your insurance premiums long term and give your insurer a reason to keep you as a client, the steps you need to take are a little bit different.

-First, you need to track your incidents as well as your claims.
+1. Track your incidents as well as your claims

 Many companies do not bother to track incidents, as they are situations where something goes wrong but no formal case is brought against them (i.e., they don’t spend any money on it).
 This mindset of “if the insurance company doesn’t need to be informed, why should we write it down?” needs to be broken.
 Incidents are the number one predictor of claims.